ietf-ivy-wg/network-inventory-yang/draft-ietf-ivy-network-inventory-yang.md

 : It is expected that vendors assign unique part numbers to different component types within the scope of the vendor.

 serial-number:
-: The vendor-specific serial number of the the entity (e.g., component) instance.
+: The vendor-specific serial number of the the component instance.
-: It is expected that vendors assign unique serial numbers to different network element instances within the scope of the product name.
+: It is expected that vendors assign unique serial numbers to different component instances at least within the scope of the part-number.

 asset-id:
 : A user-assigned asset tracking identifier for the component.